Neophytos Vamvas

-Neophytos Vamvas (Νεόφυτος Βάμβας; 1770 – 9 January 1856) was a priest, philosopher, philologist, author, professor, and dean.
+Neophytos Vamvas (Νεόφυτος Βάμβας; 1770–9 January 1856) was a priest, philosopher, philologist, author, professor, and dean.
 He was the first dean of the philosophical school at the University of Athens.
 He is known for being part of the Neophytos incident.
-The incident was similar to the Methodios Affair an incident that occurred one hundred years prior.
+The incident was similar to the Methodios Affair, an incident that occurred one hundred years prior.
 He was one of the most influential figures of modern Greek education.
 He was considered the teacher of the nation.

 Vamvas was born on the island of Chios in 1770.
 His secular name was Nikolaos.
-He was ordained a deacon at age 20 and in 1804 went to study in France where he met Adamantios Korais.
+He was ordained a deacon at age 20 and in 1804 went to study in France, where he met Adamantios Korais.

 On his return to Greece, he taught in Chios, at the Ionian Academy of Corfu, at the first High School (Gymnasium) of Syros and later in the newly founded University of Athens.

-His main contribution to Greek literature is his translation of the Bible into modern Greek (New Testament published in 1833, Old Testament published in 1850) an endeavour that was opposed at that time by ultraconservative circles within the Greek Orthodox Church (cf. Greek language question).
-The controversy led to the Neophytos Incident.
-An issue similar to the Methodios Affair.
+His main contribution to Greek literature is his translation of the Bible into modern Greek (New Testament published in 1833, Old Testament published in 1850), an endeavour that was opposed at that time by ultraconservative circles within the Church of Greece (cf. Greek language question).
+The controversy led to the Neophytos Incident, an issue similar to the Methodios Affair.
 The Ecumenical Patriarchate in Constantinople issued an encyclical condemning the translation.
-It was "based on the Textus Receptus and was written in a form of Katharevousa that was extremely close to the original "Koine" Greek, being more like a paraphrase than a translation".
+It was "based on the Textus Receptus and was written in a form of Katharevousa that was extremely close to the original "Koine" Greek, being more like a paraphrase than a translation.
 Publishing the Vamvas Bible was forbidden.
-His version was finally allowed in 1924, and is now in widespread use, being the official version of the Bible used by Greek Evangelical Churches.
+His version was finally allowed in 1924 and is now in widespread use, being the official version of the Bible used by Greek Evangelical Churches.
+His translation is based on the Masoretic text, meaning it uses the 39-book canon for the Old Testament.

 He died in Athens on 9 January 1856.